Canon Permutation Posets: Amphibians

-In the next section (Corollary~\ref{cor:gamma-interp-canon}), we will see that the answer to Question~\ref{que: gampos} is positive for canon permutations, which correspond to the poset $[m]\times [n]$.
-The answer is also positive for the poset corresponding to all multiset permutations, where all conditions of the form $(p,j)\prec (p,j+1)$ are removed.
-This follows from \cite{branden} by realizing the set of multiset permutations as linear extensions of the poset consisting of $n$ $m$-element chains, labeled with the regular canon labeling.
+In the next section (Corollary~\ref{cor:gamma-interp-canon}), we will see that the answer to Question~\ref{que: gampos} is positive for canon permutations, which correspond to the poset $Q=[m]\times [n]$.
+The answer is also positive for the poset corresponding to all multiset permutations, i.e., the poset where all conditions of the form $(p,j)\prec (p,j+1)$ are removed.
+This follows from \cite{branden} by realizing the set of multiset permutations of $\{1^m,2^m,\dots,n^m\}$ as linear extensions of the poset consisting of $n$ $m$-element chains, labeled with the regular canon labeling.
 A combinatorial interpretation for those $\gamma$-coefficients is given in \cite{BrandenActions}.
-The two combinatorial interpretations (corresponding to all multiset permutations and canon permutations) rely on partitioning the permutation space into classes, but the classes are different in each case.
-Question~\ref{que: gampos} asks for a unified interpretation of the $\gamma$-coefficients for both the corresponding polynomials, as well as other $\gamma$-positive polynomials that may arise for different choices of subposets $Q$.
-In fact, we conjecture that this class will contain all such $Q$.
+The two combinatorial interpretations (corresponding to the set of multiset permutations and to canon permutations) rely on partitioning permutations into classes, but the classes are different in each case.
+Question~\ref{que: gampos} asks for a unified interpretation of the $\gamma$-coefficients for both corresponding polynomials, as well as other $\gamma$-positive polynomials that may arise for different choices of subposets $Q$.
+In fact, we conjecture that this class will contain all such $Q$, at least for $P=[m]$.

 \begin{conj} The dissonant canon polynomial $C^{Q,\id}(x)$ is $\gamma$-positive whenever $P=[m]$. \end{conj}